-For some, the concept of a clown back from the dead seeking revenge for his untimely death, is no laughing matter.
-However, the integration of teen-angst with this otherwise ‘slasher’ movie, somewhat softens the blow, and will leave you in literal ‘stitches’.
+For some, the concept of a clown back from the dead seeking revenge for his untimely death is no laughing matter.
+However, the integration of teen angst into this slasher movie somewhat softens the blow, and will leave you in literal stitches.

-Stitches, directed by Conor McMahon, tells the story of a jaded clown, and his down-fall.
+Stitches, directed by Conor McMahon, tells the story of a jaded clown and his downfall.
 This exact downfall ends with Richard “Stitches” Grindle’s fatality – an event he was not ready for.
-To some extent a group of teasing ten-year-olds are responsible for Stitches’ demise, and six years on, they are still suffering the psychological consequences of their childish pranks.
+To some extent a group of teasing ten-year-olds are responsible for Stitches’s demise, and six years on, they are still suffering the psychological consequences of their childish pranks.
 One particular victim of a guilty conscience is the birthday boy (Tommy Knight), who is seen knocking back anti-anxiety drugs.

-Persuaded by his friends to throw a party in celebration of his upcoming sixteenth birthday, Mr. Anti-Anxiety seems to of just about made it out the other side of his haunting visions.
-Just in time it seems for Stitches, who turns up uninvited to seek retribution for his accidental death six years ago.
+Persuaded by his friends to throw a party in celebration of his upcoming sixteenth birthday, Mr. Anti-Anxiety seems to have just about made it out the other side of his haunting visions.
+Just in time, it seems, for Stitches, who turns up uninvited to seek retribution for his accidental death six years ago.

 Played by stand-up comedian, Ross Noble, Stitches is a clown stuffed with more profanities than jokes.
 Hell-bent on exacting his revenge, armed with a knife and a few clown accessories, Stitches makes his way through the group of friends (the same group as before at the tenth birthday party) and a cat, in a gore-for-the-sake-of-gore-fest.